immutable/ts-immutable-sdk/examples/passport/wallets-signing-with-nextjs/README.md

 # Passport Wallets with Next JS

-To run this example you can
+To run this example you can run:

 ```
 cd examples/passport/wallets-connect-with-nextjs